Rhythm-n-Rodents/vIRT/README.md

 Neuron, in press, 2022.

 Software needed:
 julia compiler,
 XMGrace
 LaTeX

-# Generate data files used for the figures in the article:
+# Generate data files used for the figures in the article

 cd datfig

 julia ../genfig/gen_input_files.jl

-# Generate figure 6A,B (and more):
+# Generate figure 6A,B (and more)

 julia ../../prog/irt.jl pb_v_rast_intra